Skip to Content

 Virginia Elder Law Attorneys

-Comprehensive Support in Virginia & Washington, D.C.
+Comprehensive Support in Virginia Beach, Williamsburg, McLean & Washington, D.C.

-Effective Medicaid Planning in Virginia
+Medicaid Planning with an Elder Law Lawyer in Virginia Beach

-Luckily, there is a way to plan around this long-term care problem.
-Medicaid is a government-funded healthcare plan available to those who qualify financially.
-Medicaid will cover an enrollee’s long-term care expenses.
-Because it is a means-tested program, however, many must spend down or move assets around in order to qualify.
 J.S.
-Burton is skilled at working with clients in order to make them eligible for Medicaid.
+Burton is skilled at working with clients to make them eligible for Medicaid.
 We can do this either as a precautionary measure, taking into account the five-year look-back period during which Medicaid will scrutinize financial records for improper transactions that may result in a penalty, or in a crisis situation where a person needs long-term care as soon as possible.
-J.S.
-Burton regularly works with clients on Medicaid-related matters, allowing them to maintain control of their assets and to preserve them for the benefit of loved ones while still qualifying for Medicaid.

 Incapacity, Guardianships & Conservatorships in Virginia